redis/redis-doc/topics/functions-intro.md

 ## Function Flags

 Looking at the example above, the library introduces 3 functions, `my_hset`, `my_hgetall`, and `my_hlastmodified`.
-The last 2 function are not perforning any writes, so we should be able to run them using `FCALL_RO` on a `readonly` replica.
+The last 2 functions are not perforning any writes, so we should be able to run them using `FCALL_RO` on a `readonly` replica.
 But if we try to invoke them we will get the following error:

 ```
 > FCALL_RO my_hgetall 1 myhash